tbrowder/Text-Utils/README.md

 ### sub list2text

-Turn a list into a text string for use in a document
+Turn a list into a text string for use in a document.

 For example, this list `1 2 3` becomes either this `"1, 2, and 3"` (the default result) or this `"1, 2 and 3"` (if the `$optional-comma` named variable is set to false).
 The default result uses the so-called *Oxford Comma* which is not popular among some writers, but those authors may change the default behavior by permanently by defining the environment variable `TEXT_UTILS_NO_OPTIONAL_COMMA`.